-- Are moist, reddened, blistered and painful to touch.
+- Moist, reddened, blistered and painful to touch.

 - Blanch to touch.

-- Are at risk of developing into a third-degree burn.
-Regularly reassess second-degree burns to ensure the injury has not converted to a third-degree burn.
+- Risk of developing into a third-degree burn.
+Moreover, reassess second-degree burns to ensure the injury has not converted to a third-degree burn.

-- Are relatively pain-free, lacking blisters and may initially appear as second-degree.
+- Relatively pain-free, lacking blisters and may initially appear as second-degree.

 - Need skin grafting to heal.